 Direction of flight

-- After a penalized interruption, there is no obligation for the pilot to resume the sequence in a direction determined by the flight before the interruption.
+- After a penalized interruption however there is no obligation for the pilot to resume the sequence across the box in the direction of flight before the interruption.

-- You must therefore maintain a constant awareness of the 'correct' or 'allowable' direction of flight of and within each figure, and make sure to apply the relevant penalty should any of the above rules not be met.
+As a Judge or a Pilot therefore you must maintain a constant awareness of the 'correct' or 'allowable' direction of flight of and within each figure, and Judges must be sure to apply the relevant penalty should any of the above rules not be met.